 “Will it replace my staff?”

 No. Automation takes away the work nobody wants to do: the copy-paste, the data entry, the chasing, the categorising.
-It does not make decisions, manage relationships, or do the work that requires judgment.
+It does not make decisions, manage relationships, or do the work that requires judgement.
 There is always a person in the loop.
 Your team just gets to spend less time on the stuff that could happen automatically.

 “Will it make us sound like a machine?”